-A beautiful square in the central part of town, Piazza Tasso is named after the Renaissance poet, Torquato Tasso, born in Sorrento.
-It’s home to many of the most historic buildings and statues in Sorrento.
+The square is home to many of the most historic buildings and statues in Sorrento, such as:

-Numerous cafes, bars, and restaurants are located on the square, most with outdoor seating sections.
+The Piazza Tasso square is the meeting point of the Sorrentines, home to numerous cafes, bars, and restaurants with outdoor seating sections.
 These allow you to sit back in the sun, sip traditional Italian beverages like wine or coffee, gelato, and take in the stunning views before you.

 In the surrounding streets, locations like the Cattedrale Dei Santi Filippo E Giacomo and its triple tiered bell tower, the Basilica Pontifica Di Sant’Antonio, and the Basilica Di Sant’Antonio provide historic attractions to keep you entertained for hours.